-The Trial Court's new Strategic Master Plan includes an initiative to develop a Capital Plan for the improvement of court facilities.
-A new Capital Plan is key to addressing the needs of over 100 courthouses across the Commonwealth.
+In 2014, the Trial Court initiated the development of a new capital master plan, with the goal of addressing the needs of over 100 courthouses across the Commonwealth.
 Many of these facilities are aging, in disrepair, and need to be replaced.
 Capital funding for court construction and renovation has decreased in recent years.
 The current limited funding level makes developing a Capital Plan vital to determining where the Courts' needs are greatest.

 Since the Courthouse Improvement Act of 1988, there have been numerous capital appropriations targeted to improving the condition of the Commonwealth’s courthouses.
 These appropriations responded to both short and long-term planning goals ranging from emergency repairs at community-located District Courts, design and construction of regional justice centers housing multiple court departments serving several communities, and access to justice at courthouses statewide.

-- Provide for periodic review of project priorities and allow for adjustments based on new information, changed circumstances and funding availability;
+- provide for periodic review of project priorities and allow for adjustments based on new information, changed circumstances, advancing technologies, and funding availability;

-- Identify the design principles that will guide the courthouse capital improvements;
+- define the design principles that will guide the courthouse capital improvements;